The diamond is a precious stone that lots of people would love to own.

 Where on Earth is Diamond Found?

-From the time diamond was discovered, there has been some crazy myths associated with it.
+From the time diamond was discovered, there have been some crazy myths associated with it.
 Check these out;

 - The Ancient people of Rome and Greek believed diamonds were the tears from the gods.
-Some even thought diamonds were broken pieces from the stars.
+Some even thought they were broken pieces from the stars.